DestinyItemManager/DIM/docs/lo-ablation-report.md

 - **SoA layout** (#11860): structurally load-bearing; every prune reads it.
 Unmeasurable without a rewrite.
 - **Tail-resolved exotic tuning** (#11862): a feature as much as an optimization (its bounds feed subtreePrune); ablating it means restoring per-mod item expansion.
-- **tuningPreGate** (#11862): could not be exercised, see gaps.
 - **Warm worker pool** (#11868): real Workers don't run under jest; it's a latency feature (saves worker spawn + comlink handshake per run), not throughput.
 Not measured in this study; a browser-side timing would be needed and wasn't attempted.

 ## Bugs and gaps found by the harness

 1. **Range-seeding minStat bug (on master, fixed on this branch):** the min seed summed unconstrained per-bucket floors, which can combine two exotics into a "set" the loop skips as double-exotic, seeding a displayed stat minimum no valid set reaches (observed: 28 seeded vs 29 real).
 Fixed by computing the floor from non-exotic minimums plus the single best exotic swap (commit "Fix range seeding minStat undershooting with double-exotic floors"). **Needs extraction into a real PR.** Parity missed it because the parity corpus never trips it; the ablation ON/OFF equality assertion caught it immediately.
-2. **The bench maps zero exotics from a real profile** (0 doubleExotic in 9.77M combos), so anyExotic and tuningPreGate results are unreliable on real data.
-Likely the `isArmor2*` test predicates or the mapper path exclude current exotics; worth a look before trusting any exotic-related bench numbers.
+2. **The bench mapped zero exotics from a real profile**: the `isArmor2*` predicates in `testing/test-item-utils.ts` require Legendary rarity and no equippingLabel, so they exclude every exotic by construction (not an armor 3.0 thing).
+Fixed in the ablation bench with an inclusive energy-bearing-armor predicate; the vault tables above are from the fixed corpus. **The real-vault test in `process.bench.test.ts` on master has the same blind spot** and its historical "real vault" numbers were all-legendary.
 3. **Bonus measurement:** #11873 (sort energy vectors once) measured ~35% on the locked-mods synthetic scenario (frozen-baseline ratio moved from 6.75x to 10.18x) and ~20% on unconstrained, before the ablation toggles were added.

 ## Reproducing